-The Public Works – Maintenance Division provides a wide variety of services to the residents and visitors of the City.
-The Division operates and maintains city-owned facilities, parks, roads, sidewalks and curb infrastructure and provide partial maintenance on sewers and storm drains.
+The Public Works – Maintenance Division provides a wide variety of services to the City’s residents and visitors.
+The Division operates and maintains city-owned facilities, parks, roads, sidewalks, and curb infrastructure and provides partial maintenance on sewers and storm drains.

-Graffiti or other vandalism is a public nuisance and the City of La Puente is dedicated in proactively seeking and removing unsightly and obnoxious graffiti in public areas.
-Working in conjunction with the Los Angeles County Sheriff’s Department, the Graffiti Abatement Unit of the Maintenance Division, proactively seeks and removes graffiti.
-Residents are encouraged to call the City’s Graffiti Hotline to report graffiti at (626) 855-1598.
+Graffiti or other vandalism is a public nuisance, and the City of La Puente is dedicated to proactively seeking and removing unsightly and obnoxious graffiti in public areas.
+Working in conjunction with the Los Angeles County Sheriff’s Department, the Graffiti Abatement Unit of the Maintenance Division proactively seeks and removes graffiti.
+Residents are encouraged to call the City’s Graffiti Hotline to report graffiti to (626) 855-1598.

 The City of La Puente is an “Urban Forest Tree City.”
 Trees have many benefits; they beautify our City, increase property value, lower air temperature, intercept particulate matter and absorb gasses through their leaves.
-The City’s Maintenance Division is responsible for all maintenance needs of our 4,986 parkway trees including trimming, planting and the treatment of pests and diseases.
+The City’s Maintenance Division is responsible for all maintenance needs of our 4,986 parkway trees, including trimming, planting, and treating pests and diseases.
 For tree trimming, planting, or removal requests, please call the Maintenance Division at (626) 855-1522.

-Trash and Recycling Services within the City are provided by Valley Vista Services through an exclusive franchise agreement for both residential and commercial solid waste.
+Valley Vista Services provide trash and Recycling Services within the City through an exclusive franchise agreement for residential and commercial solid waste.
 Provided below is information on the City’s residential curbside collection program and other types of collection and recycling programs and services.
 If you require further information regarding trash collection and recycling services and programs, please contact Valley Vista Services (VVS) at 626-855-5500.

 Residential Trash Collection

-All single family homes in La Puente are provided with curbside pickup for trash, recyclables, and green waste.
-Each residence is provided with three carts: the brown/black cart is for trash; the blue cart is for recyclables and green cart is for green waste.
+All single-family homes in the City of La Puente are provided with curbside pickup for trash, recyclables, and green waste.
+Each residence is provided with three carts: the brown/black cart is for trash, the blue cart is for recyclables, and the green cart is for green waste.

 Bulky Item Disposal

 Residents are encouraged to recycle bulky items through charitable organizations and thrift stores.
-However, if unable to do so Valley Vista Services provides residents with a three times per year, four item per pick up, on-call bulky item collection service at no additional charge.
-You must call VVS in advance of your regularly scheduled collection day and schedule a special collection of large bulky items.
-Bulky items consist of those items too large to fit into the standard collection cart like refrigerators, couches, mattresses or items such as computer, keyboards, monitors or electronic devices banned from landfills.
-For additional information or to schedule pick up, please call VVS at 626-855-5500.
+However, if unable to do so, Valley Vista Services (V.V.S.) provides residents three times per year, four-item per pick up, on-call bulky item collection service at no additional charge.
+You must call V.V.S. in advance of your regularly scheduled collection day and schedule a special collection of large bulky items.
+Bulky items consist of those items too large to fit into the standard collection cart like refrigerators, couches, mattresses, or items such as computers, keyboards, monitors, or electronic devices banned from landfills.
+For additional information or to schedule pick up, please call V.V.S. at 626-855-5500.

 Holidays That Affect Trash Collection